bmc-eng/GinRecipe/readme.md

 - Search for a recipe using GET recipes/tag

 ### Authorisation with JWT
 You need an authorisation token in order to post, update or delete a record.
-To get a token, use the POST signin functionality:
+Added functionality to connect to a MongoDB database (Users), with login information.
+Use the following username and password in the POST/signin

 ```
 {
-    "username": "admin",
+    "username": "test",
-    "password": "password"
+    "password": "test123"
 }
 ```